cardillan/mindcode/doc/syntax/TROUBLESHOOTING.markdown

 ## Dealing with syntax errors

 In earlier versions of Mindcode, syntax errors were reported very poorly.
 As of version 2.3.0, the error reporting got much better.
 In most cases, the position of the error in source code is correctly identified and displayed.
 In the web application, clicking on the position given with the error message places the cursor at the occurrence of the error in the source panel.
-Of course, if the source code gets edited (especially when lines are added or deleted), the positions will no longer be valid.
-When using an IDE to edit and compile the code offline, it should be possible to set up the IDE to provide navigation from the error messages to the occurrence of the error in the source code as well.
+Of course, if the source code gets edited (especially when lines are added or deleted), the positions will no longer be valid, and you need to compile the code again.
+When using an IDE to edit and compile the code offline, it should be possible to [set up the IDE](TOOLS-IDE-INTEGRATION.markdown) to provide navigation from the error messages to the occurrence of the error in the source code as well.

 When encountering more complicated situations, one of these tips might help.